marcosrioj/cryptoforecasting/README.md

 Strategies (categories & quick descriptions)
 -------------------------------------------
-The repository now exposes a strategy registry accessible via `--strategy` (run one) or `--strategy-category` (run all of a category).
-Each strategy now receives the shared multi-timeframe data and prints a consistent summary template (header, underlying multi-timeframe details, and the strategy decision).
-Some strategies implement full heuristics using the available kline+indicator data while a few remain placeholders requiring external data (noted below).
+The repository registers a set of strategies grouped by category.
+The script now runs all registered strategies by default in a single run: it computes the shared multi-timeframe data (1w, 1d, 4h, 1h, 5m) once, prints the main header and timeframe blocks, and then appends each strategy's summary block below the timeframes.
+Some strategies implement heuristics with the available kline+indicator data while a few remain placeholders requiring external data (noted below).

 Day Trading
  - Scalping — many quick trades on 1–5m TFs; uses tight stops and fast execution (stub).